adanmaftei/LiveEventService/docs/TRACING.md

 # Distributed Tracing with AWS X-Ray

-This document outlines how distributed tracing is implemented in the Live Event Service using AWS X-Ray.
+This document describes the distributed tracing implementation using AWS X-Ray in the Live Event Service.

-## ✅ Current Status: Fully Operational

-AWS X-Ray distributed tracing is **completely working** with:
-- ✅ X-Ray properly integrated with .NET 8 ASP.NET Core
-- ✅ LocalStack integration for development environment
-- ✅ Automatic trace generation for all HTTP requests
-- ✅ SQL query tracing with Entity Framework
-- ✅ AWS service call tracing
-- ✅ Correlation with Serilog logging via correlation IDs
-- ✅ Trace and span IDs visible in application logs

 ## Overview

-AWS X-Ray helps developers analyze and debug distributed applications.
-It provides an end-to-end view of requests as they travel through your application, and shows a map of your application's underlying components.
+The Live Event Service implements comprehensive distributed tracing using AWS X-Ray to provide visibility into request flows, performance bottlenecks, and system dependencies.

-## Features
+## Current Status

-- **Distributed Request Tracing**: Track requests as they travel through your application
-- **Service Map**: Visualize your application architecture
-- **Performance Analysis**: Identify performance bottlenecks
-- **Error Detection**: Quickly find and debug errors
-- **AWS Integration**: Built-in support for AWS services
+- ✅ X-Ray properly integrated with .NET 9 ASP.NET Core
+- ✅ Automatic instrumentation for HTTP requests
+- ✅ Database query tracing with Entity Framework
+- ✅ AWS SDK integration for service calls
+- ✅ Custom subsegments for business logic
-- **LocalStack Support**: Full development environment support
+- ✅ LocalStack integration for development

-## Current Working Configuration

-### Program.cs Integration
+## Program.cs Integration

 X-Ray is properly configured in the application startup: